mrhdias/nim-libgd/README.md

 Work in progress...

-This library has been tested with Nim v0.20.0 (1.0 RC) on Linux
+This library has been tested with Nim v1.4.4 [Linux: amd64]

 ## Example of Usage